 A change to your enrollment status may result in the adjustment and/or cancellation of your aid depending upon the timing of the change and your remaining enrollment plan in the semester.
-If a student withdraws, is dismissed, or begins a leave of absence before completing more than 60% of the semester, eligibility for federal aid must be recalculated in compliance with the Return of Title IV Funds Policy.
-Learn more at https://finaid.jhu.edu/r2t4/ or contact your financial aid advisor.
+If a student withdraws, is academically suspended, or begins a leave of absence before completing more than 60% of the semester, eligibility for federal aid must be recalculated in compliance with the Return of Title IV Funds Policy.
+Contact your financial support advisor for details.

-In case of unexpected expenses or changes in your family's financial circumstances, please contact the Office of Student Financial Services as soon as possible to discuss your options.
-Contact information is available online at https://finaid.jhu.edu/contact.
+In case of unexpected expenses or changes in your family's financial circumstances, please contact the Office of Student Financial Support as soon as possible to discuss your options.